alexandredfilho/portico-admin-api/README.md

   </hr>

-  <h4 align="center">This is a personal project that aims to put to the test my knowledge in Ruby on Rails :heart: and mainly the design and development of a shipment control system for small businesses. </h4>
+  <h4 align="center">This is a personal project that aims to put to the test my knowledge in Ruby on Rails :heart: and mainly the design and development of a shipment control system <ins>(API only)</ins> for small businesses. </h4>
 </br>
 <p align="center">